 Today we’re going to do something different.
 Instead of a simple GPS review (such as the eTrex 10), I’m going to put two of the best satellite messengers side by side.
 Ladies and gents, here’s an in-depth guide on the Spot vs Garmin InReach.

 Garmin has been building quality GPS and Satnav devices since as far back as I can remember.
 My first GPS, an eTrex 10, is what could you reasonably call ‘bomb proof’.
 Honestly, it’s been lost in the deep Norwegian snow (and found by a skier who returned it to me), survived the jagged cold of the North Pole and even bounced down the side of a mountain.
 It’s scarred, but still going strong.

 Exactly Which Satellite Messengers Will We Be Comparing?

 Findmespot’s SPOT Gen 3 and the InReach Explorer +.
 Both are GPS devices, each with a similar set of core capabilities that we’ll look at in a minute (messages, emergency beacon, etc).
 Each device come in a range of models: the InReach Explorer, InReach SE and InReach mini.
 The SPOT and SPOT X (the latter being a miniature device comparable to the InReach mini).

 SPOT Gen 3

 The Spot device is the one to consider if you’re trying to keep costs down.
 Simplicity is at the heart of the SPOT Gen3 Satellite GPS Messenger.
 What you get for your money is one of the best one-way communicators, with messaging and tracking services.
-And for the relatively bargain-basement price of $150/£150.
+And for the relative bargain-basement price of $150/£150.

 We’ll do a direct comparison with the Garmin InReach shortly, but for now, let’s assume you want the basics and nothing more.
 This is exactly what you get with the SPOT.
 On the case are five buttons: